joyprokash/club-alpha-booking-system/replit.md

 - **Time Handling**: date-fns, date-fns-tz (America/Toronto timezone)

 ## Recent Changes
+- 2025-10-18: **Reception hostess browsing** - RECEPTION users can now browse the client-facing hostesses page and click through to individual profile pages.
+Sidebar includes "Browse Hostesses" link for the client-facing view and "Manage Hostesses" for admin CRUD operations.
 - 2025-10-18: **Admin password reset** - Added password reset functionality for ADMIN users to change any user's password through the Users management page.
 Requires 8+ character passwords, uses bcrypt hashing, and logs all actions in audit log.
 Architect-reviewed for security.
 - 2025-10-18: **STAFF profile photo upload** - Added secure photo upload for STAFF users on their schedule page.
 Uses dedicated STAFF-only endpoint that verifies ownership before upload.
 Photos stored in hostess-photos directory and logged with staffUpload flag.
 - 2025-10-18: **STAFF schedule view** - STAFF users now have dedicated /staff/schedule page showing their linked hostess profile, today's bookings, and upcoming appointments.
 All data filtered server-side to show only their assigned hostess.